Mochitto/auto-bujo/README.md

 This menu can be useful when you want to update entries, delete something or just review your database.

 --------------

+## Known bugs:
+- Modifying a task in the main note will create a new note, without really modifying the old one.
+To work around this, make sure to mark as done the old task's version and modify a new copy of said task.
+This will delete the old version and save the new one, avoiding duplication.

 --------------